 Congratulations on achieving your goal of graduation from Southeastern Louisiana University!
 Graduation is a significant milestone in your life and an outstanding accomplishment.
 We are delighted that you chose Southeastern for your educational journey.

 Your studies and degree prepared you for the challenges and opportunities that will lead you to your professional destination.
-As you face the future, I encourage you to use the knowledge you have gained at Southeastern to make the world a better place, to carve out new challenges, and to reach your goals.
+I encourage you to use the knowledge you have gained at Southeastern to make the world a better place, to carve out new challenges, and to reach your goals.

 In the future, rely on Southeastern as an enriching and ever-expanding resource.
 Through active participation in the Alumni Association, you will continue to share in Southeastern's progress and promise for years to come.